CrowdStrike/Cloud-AWS/systems-manager/cloudformation/README.md

 Using a combination of [Systems Manager State Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state.html), [State Manager Associations](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state-manager-targets-and-rate-controls.html), [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), and an [SSM Document](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html), you can install [CrowdStrike Falcon EDR](https://www.crowdstrike.com/products/endpoint-security/falcon-insight-edr/) on Systems Manager Managed EC2 Instances and ensure installation of Falcon EDR on all new instances, in an account.

-This differs from [CrowdStrike’s Automating CrowdStrike Falcon agent deployment with AWS EventBridge and AWS Systems Manager State Manager](https://github.com/CrowdStrike/Cloud-AWS/tree/main/state-manager) solution as it does not rely on SSM Distributor packages, nor Lambda functions, and therefore supports more operating systems as of February 2023.
-However, if customers want a fully Vendor supported solution, they should use [CrowdStrike's](https://github.com/CrowdStrike/Cloud-AWS/tree/main/state-manager).
+This does not rely on SSM Distributor packages, nor Lambda functions, and therefore supports more operating systems as of February 2023.

 See "Prerequisites" for requirements to leverage this pattern.

 ## Preqrequisites

-### If deploying with CloudFormation
+### Deploying with CloudFormation

 * An AWS Account to deploy the infrastructure within.
 * A role within the AWS account that you are able create AWS resources with.